 Speaking of which, I must admit that the new Anonimo Militare Vintage offers highly legible, easy to read dial layout with all its elements covered by a natural-colored Superluminova.
 Of course, the dial lacks the usual cool presence of Panerai watches, but is still very nice to look at.

 As you may have already noted, the luminous hour markers at 3, 6, 9 and 12 o’clock are accompanied by four extra Arabic numerals that make it easier to read time in the military 24-hour format.

 Well, perhaps, the date aperture at 6 hours is a little too narrow, but I can live with this.

-Built on 31 jewels (I am not sure how many of them are really functional and how many are there just to increase the jewel count of the movement,) the mechanism works at a standard frequency of 28,800 vph (4 Hz) and offers an acceptable power reserve of minimum 38 hours.
+Built on 31 jewels (I am not sure how many of those rubies are really functional and how many are there just to increase the jewel count of the movement,) the mechanism works at a standard frequency of 28,800 vph (4 Hz) and offers an acceptable power reserve of minimum 38 hours.

 My only complaint here is that the timekeeper bears a stunningly high price tag of more than $4000.
 For a watch that sports a mass-produced movement and is not especially easy to re-sell without losing too much money, it seems to be clearly overpriced.

 Price: $4050 (MSRP)

 Movement decoration: Branded oscillating weight, decorated with Geneva Stripes motif